rareone0602/NTHU_ScoreSharing/README.md

 Available at chrome store: https://chrome.google.com/webstore/detail/nthuscoresharing/fbbgchnopppgncdjbckkjehfchncghdf

+Available as firefox extension: `nthu_scoresharing-0.904-an+fx.xpi` (Download the file and open it with firefox Desktop/Android)
+Note that you will have to **manually** update if you are to use firefox.

 ## Remarks

 The backend does not receive any sensitive data of the users such as password and access token.